WISDOM TEETH EXTRACTION

 - Cyst development; in some cases, wisdom teeth cause cysts to be developed, and these cysts can spread infection

-Another reason why a dentist may recommend removal of impacted wisdom teeth is to prevent problems that can occur in the future, even if there are no current issues with the tooth.
+Another reason why a dentist may recommend wisdom teeth extraction of impacted teeth is to prevent problems that can occur in the future, even if there are no current issues with the tooth.
 Even wisdom teeth which are currently free of any symptoms such as pain and visible tooth decay may harbour hidden decay and disease-causing bacteria.
 This is especially true in cases where the tooth is impacted and cannot be properly cleaned.

-In addition to this, dentists may recommend impacted wisdom teeth removal sooner rather than later due to the fact that older adults often have more difficulty with the surgery and recovery than younger adults.
+In addition to this, dentists may recommend wisdom teeth extraction sooner rather than later due to the fact that older adults often have more difficulty with the surgery and recovery than younger adults.